RRZE-HPC/loop_adapt/README.md

 - Own application parameters don't have any background effents.
 With background effects I mean that they don't call any further functions.
 Other predefined parameters like `HW_PREFETCHER` call a function in the background that actually manipulates the hardware prefetcher at system level.
 For application parameters this might be useful as well.

-- Already implemented but not yet added anywhere are `Parameter` limits.
+- (Implmented but not well tested) Already implemented but not yet added anywhere are `Parameter` limits.
 These limits allow to specify a valid set of values for a parameter.
 This is e.g. needed for a parameter that reflects a function pointer which points to different code variants.
 The function pointers to the code variants need to be known and are the only valid values for the parameter.

 - Multiplexing user defined parameters with configurations received from the backend

-- Announing of loops, parameters and measurement backends to configuration output backend.
+- (Started) Announing of loops, parameters and measurement backends to configuration output backend.
 If there is some application producing configurations like a network daemon, it needs to know the available backends and knobs to work like what's the range of a user defined paramters, its scope and what type the parameters value is.